MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

         }
         ```

     - A filter is then created that defines the type of search to perform.
-In this case the code is searching for files in OneDrive for Business so `driveItem` is used.
+In this case the code is searching for files in OneDrive for Business so `driveItem` is used just as you saw earlier with the `mgt-search-results` component.
 This is the same as passing `driveItem` to `entity-types` in the *mgt-search-results* component that you saw earlier.
 The `query` parameter is then added to the `queryString` filter along with `ContentType:Document`.

         ```typescript
         const filter = {
             "requests": [
                 {
                     "entityTypes": [
                         "driveItem"
                     ],
                     "query": {
                         "queryString": `${query} AND ContentType:Document`
                     }
                 }
             ]
         };
         ```